Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

 You have trained your mind to be more resilient against mind influencing effects.
-You gain the following benefits:

 * You have advantage on saving throws against being charmed or frightened.
 * You have advantage on saving throws against Enchantment spells or other mind influencing effects.